 - Separation of duties(SoD): is defined as one of the key control in security and compliance frameworks such as COBIT, ITIL, ISO 27001, and regulations such as Sarbanes-Oxley, PCI-DSS, GLBA.
 This is to ensure that sensitive data cannot be accessed or altered by unauthorized people, data confidentiality and integrity are satisfied.
 However, the DevOps approach allows individuals to publish the code and configurations directly into the production environment, thus conflicting with SoD requirements.

 - Faster delivery velocity: One of the key elements of DevOps is to deliver and deploy code often.
-For example, the Amazon team deploys code every 11.7 seconds on average, Etsy deploys to its production 50 times a day and Netflix team deploy code thousands of times per day .
+For example, the Amazon team deploys code every 11.7 seconds on average, Etsy deploys to its production 50 times a day and the Netflix team deploy code thousands of times per day .
 This continuous delivery poses a serious challenge for meeting security and compliance requirements.
 The shorter release cycles do not give sufficient window to understand risks, carry out audits, perform pen-testing, and assess vulnerability.

 - Lack of focus on security in the design stage: An agile DevOps approach puts more emphasis on working software, spending less time is on design.
 Design is revisited and updated over a series of sprints and continuous delivery changes.
 From a security perspective, sufficient focus is not given towards design preparation, review, documentation and threat modeling.